-As so eloquently pointed out in this article this lack of hover (along with the technical and performance issues) is one of the reasons making the iPad run flash is not something Apple are keen on.
+As so eloquently pointed out in a (now dead) article on why the iPad can’t use flash this lack of hover (along with the technical and performance issues) is one of the reasons making the iPad run flash is not something Apple are keen on.

 So my proposition is this:

 :hover as an web interface design tool going forward is going to be less and less important.

 As to whether this is a good or bad thing I’m not sure.

 When used elegantly it removes visual noise and improves the feel and functionality of the page; only revealing more detailed information when contextually relevant.
 Twitter does this: reply, retweet, favourite and delete all appear when you hover over an individual tweet.
 37signals products also do this to hide drag controls as well as edit and delete links.

 :hover have often been used as an excuse to temporarily hide complexity in the navigation, often as a compromise.
 The designer and/or UI team preach simplicity in both structure and visuals but the man holding the money demands an incredible hierarchy of constantly expanding suckerfish-style menus addressing every page in the site.
 We’ve all done the navigation-menu-hover-and-exacting-slide only to have the sought for menu item disappear as the pointer gets near.